Loopshape/WP_Awebgo/wp-content/plugins/simple-ajax-shoutbox/readme.txt

 }`
 You can either put this to your theme CSS, or if you are using a standard theme, then maybe putting this to Jetpack → Custom CSS is better place (so it is not overwritten once you update the theme).

+= How to change the widget height =

+it's easy to change the widget height via css.
+Just insert the following (adjust the height to whatever you like):
+`#sb_messages {
+    height: 600px;
+}`
+You can either put this to your theme CSS, or if you are using a standard theme, then maybe putting this to Jetpack → Custom CSS is better place (so it is not overwritten once you update the theme).

 == Screenshots ==

 1. Shoutbox widget
 2. Widget configuration

 == Changelog ==

+= 2.1.2 =
+* new: if refreshing chat contents fails, then this is indicated only by a warning icon; messages are not erased

+= 2.1.1 =
+* new: tooltip for speaker icon
+* fix: colors of speaker icon in themes twentythirteen and twentyfourteen

+= 2.1 =
+* new: possibility of audio notification on new message in chatbox; each user can enable/disable this notification for himself
+* new: not updating of chatbox on inactive browser tab now only of audio notification disabled; if audio notification enabled, then chatbox continues to update regularly even on inactive tab
+* internal: smarter traversing of fetched messages when updating chatbox content

 = 2.0 =
 * overtake of the repository for this plugin by honza.skypala